Pithikos/python-websocket-server/README.md

 ## WebsocketServer

 The WebsocketServer takes two arguments: a `port` and a `hostname`.
-By default `localhost` is used.
+By default the localhost `127.0.0.1` is used.
 However if you want to be able and connect to the server from the network you need to pass `0.0.0.0` as hostname e.g. `WebsocketServer(13254, host='0.0.0.0')`.

 ###Properties